 Use one of the additional reference marks we made and measure to that instead.
-Subtract the new_measurement from the reference_point, then add that value to our original_measurement.
+Subtract the new measurement from the reference point.

-As an example, let’s say we measured from the extruder to our mark at 120mm, and there was a length of 16mm filament between them.
+As an example, let’s say we measured from the extruder to our mark at 110mm, and there was a length of 6mm filament between them.
 In that case, we would do…

 Write down this value and save it for the next step.